thejuggernaut01/Filmlane-V2/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js, npm, and git installed on your machine

 ### Installation